 About the Program

-The program will be offered in a cohort format with an integrated curriculum, ensuring that one course builds upon another and that assignments are designed within and across courses.
+The program is offered in a cohort format with an integrated curriculum, ensuring that one course builds upon another and that assignments are designed within and across courses.
 The cohort approach has proven to be effective for working professionals in terms of ensuring high student retention and completion rates.
-The online instruction mode provides scheduling flexibility and learning optimization to the cohort students, which attracts perspective applicants to the program during recruitment launches.
+The online instruction mode provides scheduling flexibility and learning optimization to the cohort students, which attracts prospective applicants to the program during recruitment launches.

 Master of Science in Assistive Technology Engineering